 I can go in many directions.
 I would consider continuing in science.
 In my internship, I am right in the middle of things while still using an outside perspective.
 It also gives me a good impression of what it is like to work as a researcher.

 I could also work as a consultant.
 You could advise on introducing digital technologies into companies, for example, and what exactly that does.
 Sometimes it seems very innocent - for example, a new system or installing a conveyor belt - but then you see that all the relationships within companies are completely shaken up and changed.
 What you learn in the master programme is what changes and how does something change?
-That awareness of the change process is something I took away from ODDS.
+That awareness of the change process is something I took away from DWS.
 So such a small innocent technological change as a rating system can bring a lot to the people in the company and perhaps even lead to resistance.
 What does the implementation of such a new system do to the employees, and can those effects be estimated?
 Then you can look along and make adjustments where necessary.
 I also see myself in international companies.
 Changes are pretty expensive, so small companies don't do that easily.

 Is there still room for sociologists in the job market?